Arm 1

 What Causes Arm Pain?

-Various factors, including sports injuries, work-related injuries, and repetitive overuse, can cause arm pain.
+Arm pain can arise from various factors, including sports injuries, work-related incidents, and repetitive overuse.
+Understanding the underlying cause is crucial for effective treatment.
 The causes of arm pain can be broadly categorised by region and structure, such as neck pain, shoulder pain, elbow pain, wrist pain, hand pain, arthritis, bursitis, ligament injury, muscle pain, tendinopathy, and more.
+It can stem from a local injury, musculoskeletal issue, or even referred from nerves in your neck.

-What are the Most Common Causes of Arm Pain?
+Common Causes of Arm Pain

-Why's it Important to Seek Professional Assessment and Prompt Treatment for Arm Pain?
+Importance of Professional Assessment and Prompt Treatment

 Causes of Arm Pain by Region